Woody Allen | Club Random

 They were very, very prudish and very strict about that.

-there's nothing you can really do about the tragic side of life, that maybe in the end the better thing to do is to make the films that are escapist and give people an hour and a half of respite from the terrible anxieties of life, let them enjoy themselves in an unrealistic manner for an hour and a half and go back, refresh them like a cold drink of water on a hot day, and they go back.
+since there's nothing you can really do about the tragic side of life, that maybe in the end the better thing to do is to make the films uh that are escapist and give people an hour and a half of respite from the terrible anxieties of life, let them enjoy themselves in an unrealistic manner for an hour and a half and go back, refresh them like a cold drink of water on a on a hot day and they

-I have to tell you, like like when I was a 14-year-old with other wise-ass New Jersey boys, and
+I have to tell you, like when I was a 14-year-old with other wise-ass New Jersey boys and we were, your early movies were out and we loved them.
+And what you

-thought about when you watched movies back then, and the people were in the apartment where the elevator opened right into the apartment
+thought about when you watched movies back then and the people were you know in the apartment where the elevator opened right into the apartment

-and every phone was white, and you said, people were always drinking, but no one ever vomited.
+and every phone was white and you said people were always drinking but no one ever vomited.
+That's right.

 Okay, what that was to you,